 Several individuals online report being approached by potential mentors promoting “life-changing results,” financial freedom, and other vague promises before revealing the true nature of their proposal (and the level of time and financial commitment required) days or even weeks later, and many of these “mentors” promote the Go-Giver books.

-While Go-Giver’s business model does not follow that of a pyramid scheme or MLM, it’s best to be wary of business proposals that promise unreasonably high returns, have extremely complex business models, and require significant buy-in without any demonstrated basis for earning revenue from external sales.
+While Go-Giver’s business model does not follow that of a pyramid scheme or MLM, it’s best to be wary of business proposals that promise unreasonably high returns, have highly complex business models, and require significant buy-in without any demonstrated basis for earning revenue from external sales.

 If you suspect you’re being recruited by a company that’s involved in a pyramid scheme or other fraudulent practice, you should report it to the U.S. Securities and Exchange Commission.